jkillingsworth/jkillingsworth.com/_posts/2019-01-26-the-distribution-of-price-fluctuations.md

 {% chart fig-11-stocks-daily-UNG-probs.svg %}
 {% chart fig-12-stocks-daily-USO-probs.svg %}

 As you can see, the histogram seems to fit the Laplace distribution better than the normal distribution most of the time.
 But not always.
 There are some cases that appear to fit somewhere in between the normal distribution and the Laplace distribution.
-A cursory look at <abbr class="ticker">UNG</abbr>, for example, might suggest the variation is normally distributed.
+A cursory look at UNG, for example, might suggest the variation is normally distributed.

 ## Individual Stocks (Daily)